petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/extending-liferay.md

 ### Themes

 [Themes](https://learn.liferay.com/en/w/dxp/site-building/site-appearance/themes/introduction-to-themes) provide a flexible way to customize the look and feel of Liferay sites.
-Themes require a deployment of code to DXP and as such are not supported for customers of Liferay Experience Cloud SaaS.
+Themes require a deployment of code to DXP and as such are not supported for customers of Liferay SaaS.

 ### Stylebooks